-POLICY TITLE: REGIONAL WORKFORCE NEEDS (END 5)
+POLICY TYPE: ENDS POLICY TITLE: REGIONAL WORKFORCE NEEDS

-The College will serve as a resource for and be responsive to regional workforce needs.
+The College will address regional workforce needs.

-- ➤ The College will identify strategies to address current and future needs. - ➤ The College will allocate appropriate resources to successfully address workforce needs. - ➤ The College will actively engage with business and industry partners to effectively address workforce needs. - The College will develop partnerships and be a leader in economic development.
+- > The College will develop strategies to identify and address on-going needs. - ➤ The College will organize area resources in addressing needs. - > The College will build effective partnerships in addressing workforce needs. - ➤ The College will be recognized as a leader in economic development.

-Approved on 03-21-06 Revised on 10-17-06 Revised on 11-21-06 Revised on 08-12-08 Reviewed on 11-24-15 (no changes) Revised on 01-25-22 Reviewed on 11-22-22 (no changes) Revised on 01-28-2025
+Approved on 03-21-06 Revised on 10-17-06 Revised on 11-21-06 Revised on 08-12-08